 - Counseled the acquisition of multiple golf courses, resorts, and spas in Georgia and Florida for a resort developer/operator.

-- Worked with a private investment firm fund manager in the development of a self-storage portfolio in North Georgia.
+- Worked with a private investment firm fund manager in the development of a self-storage portfolio in throughout the Southeast.

-- Advised a local developer with institutional equity partners in the acquisition and development of Beltline properties in Atlanta, GA.
+- Advised a local developer with institutional equity partners in the acquisition and development of Beltline properties in Atlanta.

 - AV Peer Review Rating by LexisNexis Martindale-Hubbell